seebigs/faux-sql/README.md

 A local JSON database using standard MySQL queries.
 The fastest way to get a database into your project.

 - Human readable, easy to edit data files
-- A free solution to get you started
 - Super easy to swap out for a real DB connection whenever you're ready
 - Database files can be checked-in with git/svn for easy collaboration